Comments Encouraged

 You are definitely doing your part!
 Thank you!

-4. Barb Says:
+4. Barb says:

 This is my first time visiting your blog, Fr.
 Rick, and I’m looking forward to digging into all the information that you have available here.
 However, I am a vocalist and feel called to sing praise and worship music outside of the Liturgical Setting and would like your thoughts on that.
 I love the hymns that our parish sings along with our Choir.
 They’ve also introduced more contemporary worship songs as well that I believe our just as honoring to our Lord as the older hymns.
 The new, like the old, hymns are very contemplative and spiritually moving.
 The music that I feel called to sing, outside of the Mass, our both old hymns and contemporary music as well as some that I’ve written.
 I’ve been in settings outside of Church, whether it’s a concert or a fundraiser, where the music artist did various hymns, etc. and felt God’s presence there.
 Surely, you are not saying that worship music (done with a right heart) outside of the mass is unworthy in the eyes of God?
 Please clarify.
 Thank you.

-5. Mary Ann Croft Says:
+5. Mary Ann Croft says:

 Father Rick,